Mulc1b3R/Theseus-AI/README.md

 - Built in Dev server for viewing Web Pages.
 - AI Chat and HTML, CSS, and JS code generation using simple text based Promts.
 - Token and price tracker enables user to see the current usage.

-## Limitations
-Due to the limitations of OpenAI's API, AI Web Designer cannot handle large documents with too much content.

-The API has a maximum token limit of 4,000 per request, which means that the AI cannot generate large sections of code, or respond to the user when the document is too big.
+-  Python can be generated using "Markdown" in the html editor.
+-  PHP can be embeded within the html if required.

-## How to Use
+## Use.
+Clear the "Starting code" in the editor and populate the html window by requesting an html template , this will be auto generated upon request.
+Use the "Preview" window to view your code changes as you go.
+Requested .css or .js will be generated in the .css or .js windows.
+Writing , cutting and pasting areall enabled if you preffer the style in your html file just ask Theseus to give you the style tags in the (html) head .
+Scripts can be embedded using <script> tags , again just request the tags via the chat text box.
+Theseus is capable of generating javascript for a multitude of purposes.
+Ask for img tags and useful urls.
+Links , iframes e.t.c to populate the web page as desired.
+Good quality Web pages can be spun up in no time.
+When you are happy - Click the download button.
+Job Done !

+## Get Started.
-To use AI Web Designer, follow the steps below:
+To use Theseus-AI just:

-1. Clone the project from the GitHub repository.
+1. Clone the repo.
 2. Run `npm install` to install the dependencies.
-3. Run `npm start` to start the development server.
+3. Run `npm start` to start the dev server.
 4. Access `http://localhost:3000` in your web browser.

+Once you've set up the tool, you can begin constructing your webpage by interacting with the AI via the chat feature located in the sidebar.
-Once you have the tool up and running, you can start building your web page by asking the AI using the sidebar's chat.
-You can then customize the HTML, CSS, and JS code using the integrated code editor.
+Next, you have the option to personalize the HTML, CSS, and JavaScript code utilizing the built-in code editor.

+#Credits
+Respect due : Carlos Sansón , mojo , zendog , mulciber .